This site is currently in beta, and will be updated as we continue to refine it. Thank you for your patience. View old site.

 • Donations assist Wanuskewin in meeting the cost of providing our programs and services to a wide audience.
 They keep exhibitions open, protect the artifacts, support educational programming, and provide Wanuskewin with funding in areas where it is needed most.

-• Volunteers add additional support to our interpretive, educational and scientific programming.
+• Volunteers add additional support to our site-wide initiatives like large community event and gathering days, and maintaining the vibrancy and conservation of Wanuskewin’s land, valley, and facilities.
 We invite you to join our already diverse and vibrant team to help inspire curiosity, share information, and guide exploration of the Park.

 Partner With Us